BernhardHumm/AAI/manuscript/07_Computer_Vision.md

 See Fig. 7.20 for an overview of the autoencoder architecture.

+{width=60%}
 ![Fig. 7.20: Autoencoder architecture](images/Autoencoder.png)

 The input of an AE may be any data vector, in this example representing an image representing the digit 8.
 The encoder and decoder are multi-layer NNs that are symmetric, with decreasing layer sizes.
 In the simplest case, those are fully-connected (dense) feed-forward networks.
 For image AEs, also CNNs may be used.
-The hidden layer in the center of the AE is called latent space.
+The hidden layer in the center of the AE is called *latent space*.
 It is a compressed representation of the input.
 The output of the network is the reconstructed image.

 An AE is trained to best possibly reconstruct the input, i.e., to minimize the reconstruction error.